thymeleaf/thymeleaf-extras-eclipse-plugin/README.md

 Content assist features are only available for dialects whose namespaces (with the matching prefix) are defined in your HTML files, and if that dialect has supplied some help files in their JARs.
-Help files for Thymeleaf's standard processors come bundled with this plugin, so all you have to do to get content assist support is to include the Thymeleaf namespace and prefix in your HTML file like so:
+Help files for Thymeleaf's standard processors, as well as the Thymeleaf Extras modules, come bundled with this plugin, so all you have to do to get content assist support is to include the Thymeleaf namespace and prefix in your HTML file like so:

 	<!DOCTYPE html>
 	<html xmlns:th="http://www.thymeleaf.org">